 How do you make big, life-altering choices like whether to keep your corporate gig or pursue your entrepreneurial dreams, say, or whether to give up a successful but unsatisfying career path to try another you think would suit you more?

-Most of us first learned that old stand-by, the pros and cons model.
-In this classic approach to decision making, you simply tot up the positives and negatives of your alternatives and presto chango, you magically reach a thoroughly logical decision.
-Except if you've tried this you know it has one glaring flaw -- your emotions often fail to heed your tidy list.
+Most of us know that old stand-by, the pros-and-cons model.
+In this classic approach to decision making, you simply tote up the positives and negatives of your alternatives and, presto chango, you magically reach a thoroughly logical decision.
+Except if you've tried this, you know it has one glaring flaw -- your emotions often fail to heed your tidy list.
 One option might have a tally of positives as long as your arm and the other apparently nothing going for it, but your heart still longs for the seemingly unsound choice.

 But for the toughest decisions of our lives we can use all the tools we can get.
 A new book on the subject called The Crossroads of Should and Must offers yet another alternative.
 It's by Elle Luna and it's based on a blog post that went viral back in 2014.

-Are your shoulds getting in the way of your must?
+Is your should getting in the way of your must?

 On the other hand, "must is who we are, what we believe, and what we do when we are alone with our truest, most authentic self.
 It's our instincts, our cravings and longings, the things and places and ideas we burn for, the intuition that swells up from somewhere deep inside of us," she explains in her original essay.

-It's easy to say, go with what you must do and forget what you should, but getting to that point, Luna tells Walk, actually involves doing the hard mental work of "shedding shoulds."
+It's easy to talk about going with what you must do and forgetting what you should do, but getting to that point, Luna tells Walk, actually involves doing the hard mental work of "shedding shoulds."
 If we make previously unconscious "shoulds" conscious and examine whether they are right for us, "they loosen their grip on our lives," she contends.
-And it's only when we clear away this tangle of shoulds that we can follow the dictates of Must.
+And it's only when we clear away this tangle of shoulds that we can follow the dictates of must.

 What's your must?

-Of course, it's not so simple (What about money?
-What about fear?), and Luna's book no doubt addresses those complications, but even the basics of her framework offer a another useful tool for those standing at a crossroads.
-Forget the pro and con list and instead ask yourself, not what you should do, but what you must.
+Of course, it's not so simple (what about money? what about fear?), and Luna's book no doubt addresses those complications, but even the basics of her framework offer another useful tool for those standing at a crossroads.
+Forget the pros-and-cons list, and instead ask yourself, not what you should do, but what you must do.